My second stay at Park Inn Prague in 2017 placed me in a top floor, 5th floor Business Class room with patio deck.

 Prague Metro is an efficient means of quickly getting to different areas of Prague for 24 CZK ($1.10 for 30 min) or 32 CSK ($1.45 for 90 min).
-The local Metro station is Karlovo namesti, about 10 minutes walk.
+The local Metro station is Karlovo namesti, about 10 minutes walk from Park Inn Prague.

-Trams are outside the hotel and also run along the riverbank to whisk you into Stare Mesto close to Chales Square and Charles Bridge (same price as Metro and transfers permitted within time allowed on your 30 minute or 90 minute ticket).
+Trams are outside the hotel and also run along the riverbank to whisk you into Stare Mesto close to Charles Square and Charles Bridge.
+Trams are same price as Metro tickets and transfers permitted within time allowed on your 30 minute or 90 minute ticket.

 Park Inn Prague is a 4-star hotel and category 3 Club Carlson reward night at 28,000 points.

 Radisson Blu Alcron Hotel is a 5-star hotel and more centrally located to major tourist sites of Prague.
 That hotel is generally double the room rate of Park Inn and a Club Category 6 hotel reward at 50,000 points per night.